-From Carlton Place, Ontario, Stearne Tighe Edwards joined the Royal Naval Air Service on 31 October 1915.
+The son of Edwin Dennis and Ann Caroline Vincent (Tighe) Edwards, Stearne Tighe Edwards accompanied by Roy Brown and Daniel Galbraith to the Wright School in Dayton, Ohio.
+He received his pilot's certificate on a Wright biplane on 11 October 1915.
+On 31 October 1915, he joined the Royal Naval Air Service.
 Posted to 9 Naval Squadron on 10 August 1918, he scored 17 victories flying the Sopwith Camel.
 Despite a nervous breakdown on 23 May 1918, he recovered and became a flight instructor.
 On 12 November 1918, Edwards was injured in a crash and died ten days later.

 Distinguished Service Cross (DSC)